jonretting/geforce-driver-check/README.md

 ### TODO:
 - *! trap ctrl-c/z and kill anything and everything script executed
-- *use logger instead of tee, maybe custom logit to windows events
+- *use logger instead of tee, use custom logit to windows events
 - *make compatible with multiple installed nvidia card environments
 - correct handling of assorted nvidia graphics hardware
-- atempt to use registry as informational data fallback
+- atempt to use registry as data fallback
 - create windows shortcuts to geforce.sh option, launch from windows bat file
 - add notification email switch when update is available
 - make crontab friendly